buildbot/buildbot/master/docs/developer/utils.rst

     .. note::

         The API described here is voluntary minimalistic, and reflects what is tested and reliable to use with both backends.
+        The api is preferably a subset of the treq API, so that treq can be implemented as passthrough.

         Notably:

         * There is no api to automatically decode content, as this is not implemented the same in both backends.